-Coton & Rye, a Loudoun County restaurant and tavern, is a celebration of Virginia’s culinary history, with signature dishes from the past.
+Coton & Rye, a Loudoun County restaurant and tavern, is a celebration of Virginia’s rich culinary history, with signature dishes from the past.
 Coton & Rye is a story of a farm that once stood on our land.
-Today, Chef Marcus Repp has partnered with local farms in Loudoun County to create true recipes that are native to our state.
-His signature dishes include the Turkey Pot Pie and Coal Miners' Roll-Up.
+Today, Executive Chef Marcus Repp has partnered with local farms in Loudoun County to create true recipes that are native to the Old Dominion.
+His signature dishes include the Turkey Pot Pie and Bloody Butcher Pancakes.
 This bar in Leesburg, VA features a beverage program centered around local ingredients, Virginia wine, and locally crafted beverages.
 Don't miss our delectable desserts like the Elvis Presley milkshake or the mouth-watering sticky toffee pudding pie.
-Enjoy homemade Virginia recipes and live entertainment on the weekends or watch your favorite sports games and sitcoms at this bar in Leesburg, VA.
+Enjoy homemade Virginia recipes and live entertainment on the weekends or watch your favorite sports games at this bar in Leesburg, VA.

 Why Coton & Rye